Skip to the main content.

 Check out The Fuel Pulse Show Podcast

-Boat diesel - what you need to know
+Boat diesel Fuel - what you need to know

-Boat diesel - what you need to know
+Boat diesel Fuel - what you need to know

-This concept doesn’t just hold true for consumers.
-Business owners, fleet operators, CFOs, budgets managers….nobody has the time to stay on top of all the things that play out in the real world and that may end up costing their business time and money.
+This rule isn't just limited to consumers.
+Business owners, fleet operators, CFOs, budget managers….nobody has the time to stay on top of all the things that play out in the real world.
+That may end up costing their business time and money.

-It used to be that truck diesel fuels and marine diesel fuels were all the same.
-Then the ultra low sulfur regulations came about 10 years ago and we saw the rise of on-road vs. off-road diesel.
-On-road diesel fuel was limited to 15 parts per million of sulfur content while off-road diesel (for boats and generators and other non-road uses) was allowed to be higher sulfur.
+Onroad diesel fuels and marine diesel fuels have historically been virtually the same (except for the red dye that identifies one for different tax purposes).
+Around 2006-2007, the ultra-low sulfur diesel fuel regulations came about and we saw a divergence of on-road vs. off-road diesel.
+On-road diesel fuel was limited to 15 parts per million of sulfur content while off-road diesel (for boats and generators and other non-road uses) was allowed to retain a higher sulfur content.

 This created some meaningful differences between the two kinds of fuels; differences that kept diesel boat owners smiling.
 More sulfur in marine diesel meant better resistance of microbes in storage and improved lubricity of marine diesel fuel.